jmininger/svmkit-yellowstone-grpc-demo/README.md

 % pulumi up
 ```

-6. Port forward to the vixen docker container and subscribe to the stream
+6. Port forward to the vixen docker container and the solana rpc

 In one terminal:
 ```
 ./ssh-to-host 1 -L 9000:localhost:9000